 NF54

-54 is a sprawling behemoth of a road with two distinctly personalities.
+54 is a sprawling behemoth of a road with two distinct personalities.
 The western leg is a monster 16 mile gravel climb starting at Calamity Peak road and connecting to lower 37 near Canyon Creek, running parallel to 37, one ridge to the north.
 54 ascends over 3000ft to the Soda Peaks trailhead before switching over to pavement.
 The eastern/southern slope is quite possibly the best paved descent in the entire Gifford, dropping 2700 over ten miles of perfectly banked, pitched pristine low-traffic forest tarmac.
 54 terminates into Little Soda Springs/Szydlo road providing easy access to Wind River Highway, Carson-Guler Road and Warren Gap among others.
 One thing to note is that the far west end of 54 has a massive washout, like 37, making it impassible to vehicles, so this section will feel quite a bit more wild.

 warren gap